 “Social Norms as a Determinant of Aggregate Labor Supply” (with Emily Breza and Nandita Krishnaswamy), Revise and resubmit, Journal of Political Economy.

-“Savings Constraints in Poverty” (with Jeremey Magruder)
+“Savings Constraints in Poverty” (with Jeremey Magruder and Nick Shankar)

 “Biased Beliefs and Substance Abuse” (with Aprajit Mahajan and Shreya Sarkar)